dentsads/magic-mirror-photobooth/scripts/bootstrapping/install.md

   * disables the "Translate UI" feature
 * add current user to docker group
 * install electron frontend app .deb file
+* add udev rules in order to map the touchframe to the right output screen when the USB is plugged in